Preparation of Low Entropy Correlated Many-body States via Conformal Cooling Quenches

 Even for a relatively small bath size, the cooling quench has a dramatic effect on the dynamical correlation function of the topological edge mode.
 Since the edge state in region $S$ will generically have overlap with the right-most spin $S^{\mu}_{\textrm{end}}$, its coherence can be probed via the correlation function

 where the measurement only begins after the cooling quench is complete ($t_f = 100/J$).
 At $T=0$, these correlations should asymptote to a finite constant [Fig.~3a], while at large $T$ [Fig.~3d], they will decay exponentially.
 We compare $C_{zz}(t)$ under four preparation scenarios described in Fig.~\ref{fig:aklt_coherehence}.
-The conformal cooling quench improves the coherence time by more than an order of magnitude.
+The conformal cooling quench improves the coherence time (i.e.~the decay timescale of $C_{zz}(t)$) by more than an order of magnitude.

 \emph{Adiabatic conformal cooling in the fermionic Hubbard model}---We next consider the adiabatic protocol applied to the fermionic Hubbard model, $H = - \sum_{<i, j>, \sigma } t_{ij} c^\dagger_{i \sigma} c_{j \sigma} + U \sum_i n_{i \uparrow} n_{i \downarrow} - \mu \sum_{i \sigma} n_{i \sigma}$.
 Here, we focus on the Mott insulating phase at half-filling with $t / U \ll 1$ and $T < U$.
 While the fermions' motion is quenched, their spins interact via an effective anti-ferromagnetic Heisenberg interaction, $H_{\textrm{eff}} = \sum_{\left<i, j \right>} J_{ij} [ \mathbf{S}_i \cdot \mathbf{S}_j - \frac{1}{4} ]$, where $J = 4 \frac{t_{ij}^2}{U}$ is the super-exchange coupling.